The universal category $\mathcal{O}$ and the Gelfand-Graev action: Twisted D-Modules are the Derived Category of their Heart

 \begin{proof} Let $\F \in \C$.
 We wish to show the canonical map $\F \to \text{lim}_m\tau^{\geq m}(\F)$ is an equivalence, where $m$ varies over the nonpositive integers.
 By conservativity of $R$ and the fact that $R$ commutes with limits, we see that we may equivalently show the canonical map $R(\F) \to \text{lim}_mR(\tau^{\geq m}\F)$ is an equivalence.
 However, note that

-where the first expression uses the left-completeness of $t$ and the second uses the fact that limits commute with limits.
-Now let $[p,q]$ denote the cohomological amplitude of $R$ for $p, q \in \mathbb{Z}$. we see that for any fixed $n$ we have that if $m < n + p$ then
+where the first expression uses the left-completeness of the $t$-structure on $\D$ and the second uses the fact that limits commute with limits.
+Now let $[p,q]$ denote the cohomological amplitude of $R$ for $p, q \in \mathbb{Z}$.
+We see that for any fixed $n$ we have that if $m < n + p$ then

 where both steps follow from the definition of bounded cohomological amplitude.
 Therefore, continuing the above chain of equivalences, we see

 where the last step follows by the left-completeness of $\D$, as desired. \end{proof}